This article is probably the best article available to explain client acquisition in B2B in China, using top digital Marketing strategies.

 Depending on your industry, you should choose online news portals which specialize in your field.

 Finally, not having any initial contact with the PR world can make it a bit challenging for businesses to navigate through the Chinese press ecosystem.
 It is crucial to recognize the importance of PR in your B2B marketing in China.
-The next step should be to consult an expert for more detailed strategy in this area.
+The next step should be to consult an expert for a more detailed strategy in this area.

 What is Marketing to China?

-We are a webzine, providing information for Marketers, managers and all businessmen that want to develop their Business in China.
+We are a webzine, providing information for Marketers, managers, and all businessmen that want to develop their Business in China.

 We are an Agency, GMA (Gentlemen Marketing Agency)

 With a lot of experience in B2B in China